Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

-Theorem \ref{theo3} tells us that under the same assumptions on $\mathcal{Z}\rightarrow \Delta$, there is, after base change, a family $\mathcal{Z}'\rightarrow \Delta$ birationally equivalent to $\mathcal{Z}$ over $\Delta$, with smooth central fiber.
-The monodromy action on the whole cohomology of the fiber $Z'_t$ is thus finite.
-With a little more work, we will prove in Section \ref{secmain} that the monodromy action on the whole cohomology of the original fiber $Z_t$ is also finite (see Corollary \ref{corofinitemonoevrywhere}).
+Theorem \ref{theo3} tells us that under the same assumptions on $\mathcal{X}\rightarrow \Delta$, there is, after base change, a family $\mathcal{X}'\rightarrow \Delta$ birationally equivalent to $\mathcal{X}$ over $\Delta$, with smooth central fiber.
+The monodromy action on the whole cohomology of the fiber $X'_t$ is thus finite.
+With a little more work, we will prove in Section \ref{secmain} that the monodromy action on the whole cohomology of the original fiber $X_t$ is also finite (see Corollary \ref{corofinitemonoevrywhere}).
+(Note that $X_t$ and $X'_t$ are isomorphic in codimension $1$, but they typically differ in higher codimensions.)

-Theorem \ref{theoradu} rests on the application of MMP (see Section \ref{secmmp}) to understanding the degenerations of K-trivial varieties (such as Calabi-Yau or hyper-K\"ahler manifolds).
+Theorem \ref{theorr} rests on the application of the minimal model program (MMP) (see Section \ref{secmmp}) to understanding the degenerations of K-trivial varieties (such as Calabi-Yau or hyper-K\"ahler manifolds).
 For a long time it was understood that the MMP plays a central role in this enterprise.
 Namely, the model result here is the Kulikov--Persson--Pinkham (KPP) Theorem which says that a $1$-parameter degeneration of $K3$ surfaces can be arranged to be a semistable family satisfying the additional condition that the relative canonical class is trivial.
-As an application of this result, one obtains a control of the monodromy for the degenerations of $K3$ surfaces in terms of the central fiber and then a properness result for the period map.
+As an application of this result, one obtains control of the monodromy for the degenerations of $K3$ surfaces in terms of the central fiber and then a properness result for the period map.
 In higher dimensions, the analogue of the KPP theorem is that any $1$-parameter degeneration of K-trivial varieties can be modified such that all the fibers have mild singularities and that the relative canonical class is trivial (this is nothing but a relative minimal model).
-More precisely, a higher dimensional analogue of the KPP theorem is given by Fujino \cite{fujino-ss} (building on \cite{BCHM}).
-We state a refinement of Fujino's result in Theorem \ref{thmkulikovmodel}, which provides some additional control on the behavior of the central fiber under the semistable reduction, followed by the minimal model program.
+More precisely, a higher dimensional analogue of the KPP theorem is given by Fujino \cite{fujino-ss} and Lai \cite{lai-2009} (building on \cite{BCHM}).
+We state a refinement of Fujino's result in Theorem \ref{thmkulikovmodel}, which provides some additional control on the behavior of the central fiber under the semistable reduction (needed to achieve mild singularities), followed by the minimal model program (need to achieve $K$-triviality).